prs513rosewood/MolecularDynamics/_project/milestone01.md

 On [Ubuntu](https://ubuntu.com/)/[Debian](https://www.debian.org/) it is `apt` or `apt-get` but on [Fedora](https://getfedora.org/)/[CentOS](https://www.centos.org/)/[RHEL](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux) the package manager command is `dnf`.
-On macOS it depends on which package manager you have installed, the most pupular one is [Homebrew](https://brew.sh/) which provides the `brew` command for package installation.
+On macOS it depends on which package manager you have installed, the most popular one is [Homebrew](https://brew.sh/) which provides the `brew` command for package installation.
 The names of the packages will also vary between these systems.

 We recommend using a development environment for developing code.
 We ourselves use [CLion](https://www.jetbrains.com/clion/).
-Free educational licenses CLion can be obtained [here](https://www.jetbrains.com/community/education/).
+Free educational licenses for CLion can be obtained [here](https://www.jetbrains.com/community/education/).
 CLion is available for all of the above platforms and can on Windows be configured to use WSL.
+(Documentation on CLion and WSL can be found [here](https://www.jetbrains.com/help/clion/how-to-use-wsl-development-environment-in-product.html).)

 ### Creating an empty repository